 Referencing Resources in Transactions

-When creating multiple resources by using a FHIR Bundle, sometimes you have to refer to a resource that hasn’t yet been created in the FHIR server.
+When creating multiple resources by using a FHIR Bundle, you may need to reference a resource that hasn’t yet been created in the FHIR server.

 That poses a challenge.
 How do you reference an ID that hasn’t been assigned?

-This is a common problem when using FHIR, and in this tutorial we will look at two approaches, using hardcoded IDs and using temporary references.
+This is a common problem when using FHIR.
+In this tutorial we will explore two approaches to solve this: using hardcoded IDs and using temporary references.

 Approach 1: Hardcode an ID and use it with PUT